-- The first step was to identify statements that relate to the topic-separate relevant from irrelevant information in the reflective journals and break the relevant information into small manageable units. - Group statement into meaning units, i.e., themes that reflect the phenomenon. - Seek divergent perspectives-different perspectives of different people and how they experience the phenomenon. - Construct a composite-use various meanings identified to develop an overall description of the phenomenon as people typically experience it (Leedy and Ormrod, 2001:153).
+- The first step was to identify statements that relate to the topic, separate relevant information from irrelevant information in the reflective journals, and break the relevant information into small, manageable units. - Group statements are divided into meaning units, i.e., themes that reflect the phenomenon. - Seek divergent perspectives-different perspectives of different people and how they experience the phenomenon. - Construct a composite-use various meanings identified to describe the phenomenon as people typically experience it (Leedy and Ormrod, 2001:153).